gcallah/MiscWriting/Charity/ordo.md

 Hayek's emphasis on the importance of understanding the particular circumstances of time and place: the Samaritan could see with his own eyes that *right in front of him* was a man who could desperately use his assistance.
-He was not shipping money thousands of miles away to the "Aid for Beaten Travelers in Baluchistan Fund," without any idea if such money might simply be grabbed by Kleptocrats in the far-off land and used to bolster their control over the local population.
+He was not shipping money thousands of miles away to the "Aid for Beaten Travelers in Baluchistan Fund," without any idea if such money might simply be grabbed by kleptocrats in that far-off land and used to bolster their control over the local population.

 The principle of *ordo amoris* does not mean that we should never care about anybody's problems except those closest to